luckym-boop/fileman/README.md

 ## Description

-The most simple and easy file manager for php.
+The most simple and easy file manager write on php.
-The first test release with the following functionality: uploading files creating folders
+The first test release with the following functionality:
+- uploading files
+- creating folders
-Recursive deletion of folders. the ability to download several files at the same time. the ability to download several files simultaneously in a zip archive.
+- Recursive deletion of folders.
+- the ability to download several files at the same time.
+- the ability to download several files simultaneously in a zip archive.

-## Getting Started
+- logging of user actions